Project Management for Instructional Designers

 The instructional designer role encompasses more than course design, faculty training, and technology innovation.
 Many instructional designers juggle multiple projects at a time, contributing to key aspects of each project, and often managing more than just one.
 Project management competencies are essential for instructional designers to effectively contribute to project success and, even more imperatively, to provide leadership throughout the process.
 This course provides instructional design community members with an introduction to the lifecycle of a project, spanning project initiation to closing/evaluation, as well as key knowledge areas necessary to successfully achieve project outcomes within the context of a team.
 Upon completion of this course, participants will have developed key competencies embodied in the project management knowledge areas by exploring practices, tools, and techniques associated with each area.
 Additionally, participants will be able to apply relevant project management methodologies that can be tailored to meet the needs of a variety of projects.

 - Outline the basic components of project management (process groups and knowledge areas) needed to successfully manage projects

 - Define your current role and future aspirations in project management

-- Articulate how the major knowledge areas of project management may applied to add value to any project
+- Articulate how the major knowledge areas of project management may be applied to add value to any project

 - Determine effective strategies to employ project management in order to adeptly contribute to or manage projects